Second St. & Carroll Pkwy, Frederick, Maryland.

 This was the site of the Battle of Monocacy Junction in the American Civil War fought on July 9, 1864.
 The battle, labeled "The Battle That Saved Washington," was one of the last that the Confederates would carry out in Union territory.
 This historic site offers walking trails, guided tours, an electric map orientation program, interpretive displays and artifacts.

-Montgomery County, see Page 1
+For parks in Montgomery County, see Page 1

 For parks in Prince George's County, see Page 3